World Dream Bank

 were new, vulnerable, asylum-seekers too;

-slipped the Victorian leash, fled domestic war.
+slipped Victorian leashes, fled domestic war.

 So guards who frown at me for chatting with